MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-to-person-query.md

     > Currently, the only [meeting-exclusion rule](meeting-exclusions-intro.md) that can be used with an ONA query is the [Tenant default meeting exclusion rule](meeting-exclusion-concept.md#default-meeting-exclusion-rule).
 As you build your query, this rule is selected by default; it cannot be deselected.

 5. Under **Select metrics**, select **Strong and Diverse tie scores**.
 6. Under **Select filters**, select the groups of people for whom you want to see results.
-For example, to query about people in the engineering department or financial division, set this filter to **Domain Equals Engineering** or **Domain Equals Finance**.
+This section offers two optional filters, one for selecting "tie-origin" employees, and the other for selecting "tie-destination" employees.
 For more information, see [Select filters](#select-filters).
 7. Under **Organizational data**, select the attributes that you want to appear in the results along with the metrics data.
 You can use these attributes to further summarize the results to create analyses that compare and contrast the collaboration of different groups in the organization.
 8. Select **Run**.
 The query takes a few minutes to complete.
 9. On the **Queries > Results** page, the query status initially shows as **Submitted**.
 After the query status changes to **Succeeded**, you can view it or download it (as a .csv file).